-The Board elects its own Chair and Deputy Chair for terms of between two and three years.
-These office bearers may serve a maximum of three consecutive terms.
+The Board elects its own Chair and Deputy Chair.
+These office bearers serve for two-year terms, for a maximum of three consecutive terms.

 The Board maintains a number of committees to assist it in the performance of its functions.
-All Directors serve on at least one of the Board’s committees, which may also comprise Board-appointed external advisers (co-opted members).
+All Directors serve on at least one of the Board’s committees, which may also comprise Board-appointed external experts.

-- Director members: Ann Byrne (Co-Chair), Mark Pryn (Co-Chair), Peter Croft, Dennis Goldner, Lindy Tallis, Michael Wright, Selwyn Button
+- Director members: Ann Byrne (Co-Chair), Peter Croft, Dennis Goldner, Lindy Tallis, Michael Wright, Selwyn Button

-- The Public Engagement Committee is responsible for ensuring the Board’s effective engagement with State committees, members and supporters.
+- The Public Engagement Committee is responsible for ensuring the Board’s effective engagement with Oxfam groups, members and supporters.

 - Director members: Melissa Houghton (Chair), Susan Black, Judi Moylan, Michael Wright